datagrok-ai/public/help/compute/scripting.md

 each time a value is changed.
 A null indicates that the value is valid, anything else indicates an error which gets shown to the user.

-A validator is a function that accepts one parameter of any time, and returns a string.
+A validator is a function that accepts one parameter of any type and returns a string.
 Choice providers are applicable only to string parameters.

 The following example adds a "containsLettersOnly" function to the "col" parameter: